sonkayla/Flixster/README.md

-# Personal Flixster
+# RateFlix

 Submitted by: **Kayla Son**

-**Personal Flixster** is a movie-browsing app similar to Flixster.
+**RateFlix** is a movie-browsing app that allows users to view real-data ratings and descriptions.
 It uses Postman, a popular network debugging tool, and adds the ability to fetch real data from a third-party server.
 This includes collection views and tab bar controllers.
 It allows users to log into their account to track movies that have already been watched and personal ratings.

 ## Features